teppyboy/ayayaxyz/README.md

 An experimental variant of `id` which uses AyayaXYZ internal server to post Telegram images instead of uploading it directly.

 By doing this it'll achieve faster upload speed (even faster than `qid`) and provides nearly-good image (same as `id`) (original image is not possible since Telegram compresses images by bot) but a major drawback is if the webserver dies, this function will stop working.

+> This can be workaround by using a reliable reverse proxy like [pixiv.re](https://pixiv.re)

+#### `related`

+Search a related image from the given ID/url, and optionally specify tags (following `search` rules) to check the related image against, which will improve the image search result.

+> E.g: `/pixiv related https://www.pixiv.net/en/artworks/99945929 Eula, -Keqing` or `/pixiv related 99945929`

 #### `qrelated`